ashwin-ned/Electromagnetic-Gripper/README.md

 # Electro-Grip
-source codes from bachelor's thesis assignment **Design of an Electromagnetic Gripper for Unmanned Aerial Vehicles** at Czech Technical University, Prague 2020.
+source codes and media from bachelor's thesis assignment **Design of an Electromagnetic Gripper for Unmanned Aerial Vehicles** at Czech Technical University, Prague 2020.

 **Author = Ashwin Suresh Nedungadi**